Welcome to the

 Come Grow With Us!

 The Lititz Garden Club invites all people interested in gardening or learning about gardening and related topics to become a member.
+A potential member does not need to live in Lititz.
+We welcome all!
 Potential members may attend a meeting and pay dues ($20 annually) to the membership committee (look for our table welcoming new members, members, and guests).

 Garden tours (warm months)